LordMike/MBW.BlueRiiot2MQTT/README.md

 ![logo](Logo/Logo.png)

-This is a proxy application to translate the status of a Blue Riiot pool manager, to Home Assistant using MQTT_.
+This is a proxy application to translate the status of a Blue Riiot pool manager, to Home Assistant using MQTT.
 You can run this application in docker, and it will periodically poll the Blue Riiot API for updates.

+This project uses another library of mine, the [MBW.Client.BlueRiiotApi](https://github.com/LordMike/MBW.Client.BlueRiiotApi) ([nuget](https://www.nuget.org/packages/MBW.Client.BlueRiiotAPI)).

 _This project is not affiliated with or endorsed by Blue Riiot._